ananis25/product-search/notes.md

   - Length of search sessions could be a good metric, or say, the number of inputs a user had to provide.
 Though short sessions could equally mean the user quickly found what they were looking for, or that they got frustrated and left!

 - Interaction design
-  - Yep, no clue here besides silly ideas I mentioned above.
+  - Yep, no clue here besides the silly ideas I mentioned above.

 ## Things I am curious about